1. General Terms

 8. Food

 Due to the dietary requirements of individual students (vegetarian, vegan, allergies etc.) it has proved extremely difficult to supply food for our courses as a bulk item that will then be cooked as a single main meal and divided out between the students and staff attending the course.
 We have therefore decided that it would better if we purchased all the food we need at the start of your course, using a food kitty that each student equally contributes to.
-This will allow us to taylor our food list to our students specific requirements, thus avoiding any foods that may cause an issue.
+This will allow us to tailor our food list to our students’ specific requirements, thus avoiding any foods that may cause an issue.

 You do not have to carry any food with you to the initial meeting point at the start of your course as we will have our initial meeting point in a location suitable enough for everyone to buy food supplies.
-We have learned through experience that you will need £15 for food for each day of your course.
+We have learned through experience that you will need £20 for food for each day of your course.
 Other logistical essentials such as gas for cooking and fuel for running the electrical generator in camp will be taken from the food kitty.

 For your convenience, and ease of packing / traveling to the course etc. we will supply you with all the cooking and eating implements you will need throughout your course.
 There is no need for you to bring such items as eating plate, bowl, knife, fork, spoon.